tidalmigrations/tidalmigrations.github.io/pages/user guides/tidal-vms.md

 ---

 To help you speed up your discovery process, you can use a  pre-configured Tidal Migrations Virtual Machine.
 These VMs have the latest Tidal Migrations software and dependencies installed for you, so you can focus on getting things done.
+We recommend you to use the [Ubuntu Server](#ubuntu-server-1804) OVA image unless you want to you want to run Machine Stats on Windows.
 It can also perform discovery without any network connectivity to the public internet.
 To run a discovery in an 'offline' mode checkout [this guide](https://guides.tidalmg.com/tidal-offline.html).

 ## Ubuntu Server 18.04